puppetlabs/puppet-docs/source/pdk/1.0/pdk_install.md

 {:.task}
 ## Install PDK on OS X

+Download and install the PDK package for Mac OS X systems.

+1. Download the PDK package from [PDK downloads site](https://puppet.com/download-puppet-development-kit).
 1. Double click on the downloaded package to install.
 2. Open a new terminal to re-source your shell profile and make PDK available to your PATH.

 {:.task}
 ## Install PDK on Windows

+Download and install the PDK package for Windows systems.

+1. Download the PDK package from [PDK downloads site](https://puppet.com/download-puppet-development-kit).
 1. Double click on the downloaded package to install.
 1. Open a new terminal or Powershell window to re-source your profile and make PDK available to your PATH.

+With PowerShell 3.0 or later, PDK loads automatically and the `pdk` command is now available to the prompt.
+If you are using PDK in PowerShell 2.0, you'll need to load the module and set the correct permissions for PDK.

+{:.task}
+### Setting up PDK with PowerShell 2.0

+If you are running PowerShell 2.0, you must load the `PuppetDevelopmentKit` PowerShell module manually and adjust permissions to allow the PDK integration.

+Before you begin, download and install the PDK package for Windows.

+1. In your PowerShell window, load the `PuppetDevelopmentKit` module by running `Import-Module -Name PuppetDevelopmentKit`
+1. Set your script execution policy to at least [RemoteSigned](https://msdn.microsoft.com/en-us/powershell/reference/5.1/microsoft.powershell.security/set-executionpolicy) by running `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned`
+   Alternatively, you can change the `Scope` parameter of the `ExecutionPolicy` to the current session only by running `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser`

+For more information about PowerShell `ExecutionPolicies` or how to change them, see Microsoft documentation [about_Execution_Policies](http://go.microsoft.com/fwlink/?LinkID=135170).

+{:.concept}
 ## Setting up PDK behind a proxy

 If you are using PDK behind a proxy, you must set environment variables before running PDK commands to allow it to communicate.